Jerry Falwell Jr.: 2022 Vanity Fair interview

 In January 2022, Falwell Jr. and his wife, Becki Tilley, spoke about their scandal in an interview with Vanity Fair.
-Tilley admitted to a years-long affair with the pool attendant, Giancarlo Granda, starting in March 2012 and continuing through 2014.
+Tilley admitted to a three-year affair with the pool attendant, Giancarlo Granda, starting in March 2012 and continuing through 2014.
 She said they met when Granda was working at the Fontainebleau hotel in Miami Beach, and that they had made sex tapes with each other.
-Falwell said that he once walked in on his wife and the pool attendant having sex; he called it "traumatizing."
+Falwell said that he once walked in on his wife and the pool attendant having sex; he called it "traumatizing," though he had stayed to watch the couple.
 Tilley said that Granda pressured her into sex on one occasion in 2018 although she "kept saying no", and she realized later it could be considered assault.
 Granda denied the accusation but did not comment on the rest of the interview, promising answers in a forthcoming book and Hulu documentary, God Forbid: The Sex Scandal That Brought Down a Dynasty.